 Minor in Economics

-Students wishing to pursue the minor must be in good standing with the University and submit a Declaration of Minor form to the USM Registrar.
+Students wishing to pursue the minor must be in good standing with the University and submit a completed Declaration of Minor form to the Office of Registration & Scheduling Services.

 ECO 101 Introduction to Macroeconomics

 ECO 102 Introduction to Microeconomics

 Select three of the following courses numbered 200 or above:

 ECO 301 Intermediate Macroeconomics

 ECO 304 Research Methods in Economics

 ECO 310 Money and Banking